Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 ## Operating Model
 ![image](https://github.com/Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/blob/d1439b7a154b558d8a54f4e1f25df8548274ec78/Operating%20model%20J.png)

-### Executive Governance Council
+### Executive Governance Council (EGC)
 The Executive Governance Council sets the overall governance direction and provides strategic oversight across the organisation.
-It approves the policies and standards developed by the data governance council to make sure they align with regulatory obligations and the organisation’s strategic objectives.
-The council also ensures that all risks and breaches are highlighted and addressed promptly and provide senior sponsorship to formally support the organisation's plans, to avoid misinterpretation and to encourage consistent collaboration across teams.
+They approve the policies and standards developed by the data governance council to make sure they align with regulatory obligations and the organisation’s strategic objectives.
+The EGC also ensure that all risks and breaches are highlighted and addressed promptly and provide senior sponsorship to formally support the organisation's plans, to avoid misinterpretation and to encourage consistent collaboration across teams.
 Most importantly, to ensure the effective execution of these plans, the council guarantees sufficient investment in data governance capabilities throughout the smart metering programme lifecycle.

 ### Data Governance Council (DGC)
 The Data Governance Council is responsible for implementing data governance principles across all smart metering operations to provide consistent oversight and strict alignment to approved standards.
 They facilitate coordination and collaboration across departments to support effective decision-making and ensure everyone is on the same page across the organisation.
 An organisation in misalignment is a silent killer of efficiency and effectiveness.